 I worked at Rovi (formerly TV Guide & Macrovision) as a User Experience Designer.
 I was extremely lucky to go beyond web browser paradigm and design some extremely forward thinking solutions for a connected living room so early on in the game.
 At Rovi, my responsibilities included:

 I feel lucky that I have witnessed the growth and evolution in the field of design and technology so intimately.
 And the best part of all this is that all this is just the tip of a very giant iceberg...
-What the future holds, I can't even begin to fathom.
+What the future holds, I can't entirely compherend, but I do get goosbumbps thinking about it.